 How can money creation be limited?

-With the advent of cryptocurrencies and open-source money, it seems clear that these alternatives are capable of countering that phenomenon.
-Let’s not allow the richest 1% of the population decide yet again what should happen to those new media of exchange.
+With the advent of cryptocurrencies and open-source money, it seems clear that these alternatives are capable of countering the phenomenon.
+Let’s not allow the richest 1% of the population decide yet again what should happen to these new means of exchange.

-- 38% of French survey respondents think that gold could be a better currency than the euro, on condition that it:
+38% of French survey respondents think that gold could be a better currency than the euro, as:

-- – provides security as savings in the event of a crisis (63%); and
+- It provides savings security in the event of a crisis (63%)

-- 56% of French survey respondents believe the euro is a currency which encourages financial speculation.
+- 56% of French survey respondents believe the euro is a currency that encourages financial speculation.

-- 74% of French survey respondents who consider cryptocurrencies to be better than the euro would be interested in a currency backed by gold in addition to the euro.
+- 74% of French survey respondents who consider cryptocurrencies to be better than the euro would be interested in a gold-backed currency in addition to the euro.

 - 71% of French survey respondents who consider cryptocurrencies to be better than the euro think that gold would be a better currency than the euro in the face of Bitcoin.

-As proved by the OpinionWay survey for VeraCash, the euro is perceived to be a currency which encourages financial speculation, and more than one-third (38%) of those French respondents believe that gold could be a better currency than the euro.
-Thus the precious metal represents a real symbol of security.
+As proved by the OpinionWay survey for VeraCash®, the euro is perceived to be a currency which encourages financial speculation, and more than one-third (38%) of those French respondents believe that gold could be a better currency than the euro.
+The precious metal thus represents a real symbol of security.

-However, in order to be attractive and usable on a daily basis, a new currency based on gold should respond to the weaknesses of traditional currencies, like issues relating to environmental conservation, while allow the French populace to maintain their usual payment habits (virtual payments in particular).
-This is precisely what VeraCash is working to do: offer a forward-looking currency in the image of its users and which promotes strong values.
+However, in order to be attractive and usable on a daily basis, a new gold-based currency based should address the weaknesses in traditional currencies, such as issues relating to environmental conservation, while allowing the French populace to maintain their usual payment habits (virtual payments, in particular).
+This is precisely what VeraCash is striving to do: to provide a forward-looking currency that is viewed positively by its users and has strong values.